Sysuzqs/PDENNEval/README.md

 ### Datasets

-The data used in our evaluation are from two sources: PDEBench and self-generated.
+The data used in our evaluation are from two sources: [PDEBench](https://arxiv.org/abs/2210.07182) and self-generated.

-#### PDEBench data
+#### PDEBench Data

-Download data file from https://darus.uni-stuttgart.de/dataset.xhtml?persistentId=doi:10.18419/darus-2986.
-The data files for each equation are as follows:
+PDEBench provides large datasets covering wide range PDEs.
+You can download these datasets from [DaRUS data repository](https://darus.uni-stuttgart.de/dataset.xhtml?persistentId=doi:10.18419/darus-2986).
+The data files used in our work are as follows:

 | PDE | file name | file size |
 | :--- | :--- | :---: |